enr/clap/README.markdown

 }
 ```

-If you don't like to hardcode version in a class, you can use `com.github.enr.clap.impl.PropertiesBackedAppMeta`.
+If you don't like to hardcode version in a class, you can use `com.atoito.clap.impl.PropertiesBackedAppMeta`.

 This way you can create a properties file with the proper meta keys and put it in the classpath.